 Pat Quinn was sworn in as the 41st governor of Illinois on Jan.
 29, 2009.

-Since taking office, Quinn has made job creation and economic growth his top priorities.
-He also championed and helped pass landmark education reforms in Illinois that are now a model for the nation and created the Illinois Innovation Council to promote and attract innovation-driven entrepreneurs to the state.
+As governor, Quinn made job creation and economic growth his top priorities.
+He also championed and helped pass landmark education reforms in Illinois that became a model for the nation and created the Illinois Innovation Council to promote and attract innovation-driven entrepreneurs to the state.

-In addition to working to double state exports by 2015, he also made significant investments in transportation, education and health care infrastructure that will create jobs and keep Illinois competitive in the 21st century global economy.
+In addition to working to double state exports by 2015, Quinn also made significant investments in transportation, education and health care infrastructure to create jobs and keep Illinois competitive in the 21st century global economy.